MILFORD SOUND CRUISES – The Most Beautiful Cruise

 How to get to Milford Sound

 Easily said there are two ways to get to Milford Sound.
-Via the road, or by airplane from Queenstown.
+Via the road, or by scenic flight from Queenstown

-You can either drive yourself to Milford Sound or book a day tour from Queenstown including transport.
+You can either drive yourself to Milford Sound on a road trip, or book a day tour from Queenstown including transport.
 This can either be transport by coach, or a scenic flight from Queenstown to Milford Sound.
-However, this is highly depended on the weather!

 If you’re planning to drive to Milford Sound by yourself with a rental car or camper van, then it’s important to know a few things.
-There are so many amazing stops along the way, especially from Te Anau to Milford Sound, that you really want to plan enough time to make some stops.
+There are lots of stops along the way from Queenstown to Milford Sound, especially from Te Anau to Milford Sound.
+So make sure to plan plenty of time to make some photo stops and enjoy this spectacular journey!

-Another thing to take into account is to add some space in your planning for the wait time at the Homer tunnel.
+Another thing to take into account is to add some space in your planning for the wait time at the Homer Tunnel because it is a one-way tunnel.
 Especially if you’ve booked your Milford cruise at a certain time, you have to make sure to leave early enough.

 What to expect during the Milford Sound cruise